 The benefit, you get to meet the more numerous Sobos, sharing a night together at the most, and you don’t have to walk with them at all.

 The New Zealand Forest Service was a government department, an earlier version of DOC, responsible for most non-National Park areas of government lands prior to 1987.

-The NZFS built many of the backcountry huts from the 1950s to 1980s as accommodation for government paid deer cullers before helicopter shooting proved more effective.
+The NZFS built many of the backcountry huts from the 1950s to 1980s as accommodation for government-paid deer cullers, before commercial helicopter shooting proved more effective.

 Olearia species are technically daisies, and there are about 37 New Zealand species, all endemic.

 One of the most fascinating to those who venture to the remote and trackless regions of Stewart Island/Rakiura is Olearia colensoi.
 This species can be known as tūpare, leatherwood, or monkey scrub when in polite company, or, something shorter and more pithy when immersed.
 Characterised by general impenetrability, a dense scrubbiness, and a serrated edged leaf, not dissimilar to a ninja throwing shuriken.

 Confront this species and prepare to be lacerated.

 Not what you might expect from a daisy.

 Overtrou, or more descriptively over trousers, are waterproof walking pants that might not actually keep you dry due to sweating.

 But they keep the mud out and cut down on any wind chill factor.
 Can be useful in avoiding severe laceration to the lower limbs when getting off trail and needing to “go bush”.
 May save your life in an emergency.